Friend: Trump is 'considering' filing Mueller

 "Chris speaks for himself," said Sarah Huckabee Sanders, deputy White House press secretary.

-Mueller, who was appointed by the Justice Department in May to replace ousted FBI Director James Comey, has built a team of formidable legal minds who've worked on everything from Watergate to Enron.
+Mueller was appointed FBI Director by President George W. Bush in 2001 and served until 2013, when Comey took over as head.

-Mueller has long been widely respected by many in Washington from both sides of the aisle, with many lawmakers praising Deputy Rob Rosenstein's appointment of the former FBI director.
+Since being appointed special counsel in May, he has built a team of formidable legal minds who've worked on everything from Watergate to Enron.
+He has long been widely respected by many in Washington from both sides of the aisle, with many lawmakers praising Deputy Attorney General Rob Rosenstein's pick.

 Still not everyone is a fan.